dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

 of devices, there are thousands of drivers.
 Because of device numbers and device complexity, about 90% of Linux or BSD is device drivers.

-If you have a few minutes you can verify these claims yourself: download a Linux kernel tar-ball, unpack it, and look in the `drivers/` directory
---- you'll see thousands of subdirectories containing many millions of lines of code.
+ - If you have a few minutes you can verify these claims yourself: download a Linux kernel tar-ball, unpack it, and look in the `drivers/` directory --- you'll see thousands of subdirectories containing many millions of lines of code.

-However, weirdly, no one talks about driver code much other than to sneer at its high number of bugs or low elegance.
+However, weirdly, not much gets written about driver code other than to sneer at its high number of bugs or low elegance.
 While you can find tens of thousands of resarch papers and hundreds of book chapters on "core" operating system topics such as virtual memory, processes or file systems, comparatively little gets written about devices despite them making up the monster proportion of the code.

 Partly this is because devices are necessarily ad hoc.
 Among other things, this makes it hard to distill them down to general principles.
 Partly it is because the status of hacking on the core kernel is higher;
 drivers are where you pawn off a newbie.

-In any case, for this class: much of the action is in devices.
+In any case, for this class: alot of the action is in devices.
 A big win of writing a small system from scratch on a hardware platform like the r/pi is that we can easily connect devices and do things with them that a general-purpose system such as your laptop can't.
 Especially true if the device has tight real time requirements.
-For examlif e, Try to plug in an accelerometer to your laptop, or get consisent small nanosecond accurate timings on MacOS (hahaha, sorry, that's mean), or build any of the wearable devices you might buy, etc.
+For example: Try to plug accelerometer into your laptop, or get consisent small nanosecond accurate timings on MacOS (hahaha, sorry, that's mean), or build any of the wearable devices you might buy, etc.

-By the end class hopefully you will have the superpower that if you see some cool new device, you can quickly grab its datasheet, code up a driver for it without panic or much fuss, and then be able to exploit whatever interesting power it gives.
+Hopefully by the By the end class you'll have the superpower that if you see some cool new device, you can quickly grab its datasheet, code up a driver for it without panic or much fuss, and then be able to exploit whatever interesting power it gives.
 This ability will also make it